User Guide

 outname (string): Text string for output file names, see below.

-type (string): Text string "arrows" or "needles" for desired type of output graphics promitives.
+type (string): Text string "arrows" or "needles" for desired type of output graphics primitives.

 Output files: